 - Claus Preisinger – Burgenland, Austria

-Claus creates macerated white wines with crystalline fruit flavors and distinctive flinty notes.
+Claus Preisinger creates macerated white wines with crystalline fruit flavors and distinctive flinty notes.
 These are clean and well-executed orange wines.
 These wines were perhaps our favorite discovery at the show.
 We got the chance to sample his excellent Pinot Blanc in addition to his Grüner Veltliner fermented in amphora.

 - Gsellmann – Burgenland, Austria

-This producer had four orange wines available for tasting: Neuburger, Chardonnay, Traminer, and Pinot Blanc.
+Gsellmann had four orange wines available for tasting: Neuburger, Chardonnay, Traminer, and Pinot Blanc.
 I found the Neuburger to be the most pleasant surprise out of the bunch.
 However, all four wines showed well and we were returning to the Gsellmann table often.